<rss version="2.0"

 <dc:creator>spæs — lab for spatial aesthetics in sound Berlin</dc:creator>

-<guid isPermaLink="true">https://spaes.org/about-header</guid>
+<guid isPermaLink="true">https://spaes.org/core-concepts-copy</guid>

 </description>